 Agile project management isn’t for every team.
 But it’s worth trying out if your team is struggling to work together and produce top-notch products in a quick turnaround time.
 You can put together an agile methodology that fits your unique team by first understanding the basics discussed in this article.

-Next, there are many project management tools out there that allow a team to create a seamless workflow, manage all details of a project with ease, and give you insight into your teams’ productivity.
+There are many project management tools out there that allow a team to create a seamless workflow, manage all details of a project with ease, and give you insight into your teams’ productivity.
 Be sure you do ample research before choosing which tools are most suitable for your team.
+Here are a few agile project management tools that we love:

 Then, establish transition steps.
 This means establishing how your team will transition from your current project management methodology to this one.
 Once you’ve fully transitioned to agile project management, monitor your team’s productivity and document how the methodology evolves on your team.